Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 Please note:

-* If you mount the board on a metal surface, use standoffs to ensure that the back of the board cannot short against the plate.
-A minimum standoff length of 5mm is advised, however larger is preferred for better cooling.
+>If you mount the board on a metal surface, use standoffs to ensure that the back of the board cannot short against the plate.
+A minimum standoff length of 5mm is advised, however larger is preferred for better cooling.{.is-info}

-* **Do not use metal washers under the mounting screws**, or screws with large heads (e.g. button head).
+> **Do not use metal washers under the mounting screws**, or screws with large heads (e.g. button head).
 Nylon washers are recommended and supplied with the board.
-With a metal washer or large screw head there is a risk of creating a short.
+With a metal washer or large screw head there is a risk of creating a short.{.is-warning}

 ## Cooling